 This enriched program covers the Alberta Program of Studies for English 20-1 and 30-1, as well as additional outcomes from the AP English Literature & Composition curriculum.
 Students will learn to understand and evaluate works of fiction, poetry and drama from various periods and cultures.
 There is both an essay/written component and comprehension component to the AP exam.
 Prerequisite: English Language Arts 10-1 with teacher recommendation.

 This enriched program covers the Alberta Program of Studies for Social Studies 20-1 and 30-1, as well as additional outcomes from the AP European History curriculum.
 Students will study the cultural, economic, political and social developments that have shaped Europe from 1450 to the present.
 Additionally, students will analyze texts, visual sources and other historical evidence, and write essays expressing historical arguments.
 Prerequisite: Social Studies 10-1 with teacher recommendation.

 Spanish L&C 30AP

-AP Spanish Language and Culture is equivalent to an intermediate level post-secondary course in Spanish.
+Spanish Language and Culture AP is equivalent to an intermediate level post-secondary course in Spanish.
 Students acquire understanding of the Spanish language through speaking, listening, writing and reading.
-The AP Spanish Language and Culture course strives not to overemphasize grammatical accuracy at the expense of communication.
+The Spanish Language and Culture AP course strives not to overemphasize grammatical accuracy at the expense of communication.
 Students will explore concepts such as family and community, personal and public identities, contemporary life and global challenges.
 This course is taught almost exclusively in Spanish.
-Students who wish to take this course must have completed and excelled at the Spanish Language and Culture 20, or completed Spanish Language Arts 10 or 20.
+Students who wish to take this course must have completed and excelled at the Spanish Language and Culture 30, or completed Spanish Language Arts 10.
 Prerequisite: Spanish 20 or Spanish Language Arts 10 with teacher recommendation